canonical/kafka-k8s-operator/docs/tutorial/t-deploy.md

 ## Deploy Charmed Kafka K8s (and Charmed ZooKeeper K8s)

 To deploy Charmed Kafka K8s, all you need to do is run the following commands, which will automatically fetch [Kafka](https://charmhub.io/kafka-k8s?channel=3/stable) and [ZooKeeper](https://charmhub.io/zookeeper-k8s?channel=3/stable) charms from [Charmhub](https://charmhub.io/) and deploy them to your model.
-For example, to deploy a 5 ZooKeeper unit and 3 Kafka unit cluster, you can simply run
+For example, to deploy a five ZooKeeper unit and three Kafka unit cluster, you can simply run

 ```shell
 $ juju deploy zookeeper-k8s -n 3